 If there are complex facts in your proof that cannot be expressed as annotations, then that is a weakness in the type-checker.
 For example, the Nullness Checker cannot express "in list lst, elements stored at even indices are always non-null, but elements stored at odd elements might be null."
 In this case, you have two choices.
-First, you can suppress the warning (Chapter 30, page 185); be sure to write a comment explaining your reasoning for suppressing the warning.
-You may wish to submit a feature request (Section 38.2) asking for annotations that handle your use case.
+First, you can suppress the warning (Chapter 32, page 195); be sure to write a comment explaining your reasoning for suppressing the warning.
+You may wish to submit a feature request (Section 39.2) asking for annotations that handle your use case.
 Second, you can rewrite the code to make the proof simpler; in the above example, it might be better to use a list of pairs rather than a heterogeneous list.

-3. At this point, all the steps in your proof have been formalized as annotations.
+Step 3: Re-run the checker At this point, all the steps in your proof have been formalized as annotations.
 Re-run the checker and repeat the process for any new or remaining warnings.

 If every step of your proof can be expressed in annotations, but the checker cannot make one of the deductions (it cannot follow one of the steps), then that is a weakness in the type-checker.
 First, double-check your reasoning.
-Then, suppress the warning, along with a comment explaining your reasoning (Chapter 30, page 185).
-The comment is an excerpt from your English proof, and the proof guides you to the best place to suppress the warning.
-Finally, please submit a bug report so that the checker can be improved in the future (Section 38.2).
+Then, suppress the warning, along with a comment explaining your reasoning (Chapter 32, page 195).
+The comment is an excerpt from your informal proof, and the proof guides you to the best place to suppress the warning.
+Please submit a bug report so that the checker can be improved in the future (Section 39.2).